Functional Magnetic Resonance Imaging (fMRI)

 Things you may get the day of your MRI

 Tell your healthcare provider if you have had a reaction to MRI contrast before.
-You may get medication to lower your risk of having another allergic reaction.
+You may get medicine to lower your risk of having another allergic reaction.
 If you do, you’ll get a resource called Preventing An Allergic Reaction to Contrast Dye.

 Contrast will leave your body through your urine (pee) within 24 hours (1 day).